tknd2001/retail-data-engineering-project/README.md

 ---

 ### Step 5 — Query in Athena
 Navigate to **Amazon Athena** and run queries against the star schema, for testing purposes.
-Results will be provided in a seperate folder.
+Results will be provided in the lambda folder for reference.

 ```sql
 -- Sales by Category